Trudeau says Putin liable for ‘heinous battle crimes’ throughout shock go to to Ukraine – Nationwide

 2022-05-09 00:38:17

-#Trudeau #Putin #accountable #heinous #struggle #crimes #surprise #visit #Ukraine #National
+#Trudeau #Putin #accountable #heinous #struggle #crimes #surprise #go to #Ukraine #Nationwide

-Prime Minister Justin Trudeau says it's clear now that Russian President Vladimir Putin is answerable for “heinous struggle crimes” following a shock visit to the Ukrainian capital of Kyiv.
+Prime Minister Justin Trudeau says it is clear now that Russian President Vladimir Putin is answerable for “heinous battle crimes” following a shock visit to the Ukrainian capital of Kyiv.

-The brief journey was imagined to be stored beneath wraps till after Trudeau left Ukraine, but local officials and media broke the embargo Sunday morning.
+The transient trip was supposed to be stored under wraps until after Trudeau left Ukraine, however native officers and media broke the embargo Sunday morning.

 Read more: G7 leaders vow to wean off Russian power as Ukraine enters talks for ‘peace settlement’